Utilitarian Social Choice and Distributional Welfare Analysis: Abstract

 \section{Abstract}

-\cite{harsanyi1955cardinal} showed that the only way to aggregate individual preferences into a social preference which satisfies certain desirable properties is ``utilitarianism'', whereby the social utility function is a weighted average of individual utilities.
-This representation forms the basis for welfare analysis in most applied work.
-We argue, however, that welfare analysis based on Harsanyi's version of utilitarianism may overlook important distributional considerations.
-We therefore introduce a notion of utilitarianism for discrete-choice settings which applies to \textit{social choice functions}, which describe the actions of society, rather than social welfare functions which describe society's preferences (as in \citealt{harsanyi1955cardinal}).
+The widely-used ``utilitarian'' approach to welfare analysis, based on the axiomatic foundation of \cite{harsanyi1955cardinal}, may overlook important distributional considerations.
+We therefore introduce a notion of utilitarianism that applies to \textit{social choice functions}, describing the actions of society, rather than social welfare functions describing society's preferences (as in Harsanyi).
 We characterize a representation of utilitarian social choice, and show that it provides a foundation for a family of \textit{distributional welfare measures} based on quantiles of the distribution of individual welfare effects, rather than averages.
+We illustrate this approach in the context of the automobile market in \cite{berry1995automobile}.